evamaxfield/papers-without-code/README.md

 abstract (or if not available, it's title).

-When using Papers without Code locally and providing a filepath, the only change to the system is that we get keywords not only from the paper's title and abstract but additionally, we use [GROBID](https://github.com/kermitt2/grobid) to extract all text from the paper and then extract keywords from the full text as well.
+When using Papers without Code locally and providing a filepath, the only change to this workflow, is keyword extraction.
+When local and providing a filepath, we use [GROBID](https://github.com/kermitt2/grobid) to extract keywords from the full text of the paper in addition to the title and abstract.

 ## Documentation